guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

 ### Corpus files

 If you have pulled the recent *tests* branch you should now also have the *workdir* and within that the *corpus* folder.
-This contains some files that are used to initate the fuzzing.
+This contains some files that are used to initiate the fuzzing.
 You are very welcome to create further corpus files, the ones we use are the example smtp files of the go-fuzz package.